 It is the second smallest arrondissement of Paris, covering an area of 1.17 km2 with a population of 36,120 (2011).
 The 3rd arrt. partly covers the historic district of Le Marais and includes some beautiful residences of the French nobility from the 17th and 18th centuries.

 Where to stay in the 3rd arrondissement?

 Hotels in Paris vary from stunning luxurious places like the Ritz and the Meurice to much simpler hotels in charming older parts of the city.
-However due to its central location, you will find the level of prices of all types of accommodation quite high in the 3rd arrt.
-Depending on your budget, might want to find a cheaper accommodation further away from the hyper centre of Paris!
+However, due to its central location, you will find the level of prices of all types of accommodation quite high in the 3rd arrt.
+Depending on your budget, might want to find cheaper accommodation further away from the hyper centre of Paris!

 Here is a map showing the nearest accommodation: